-JASSM is an autonomous, long-range, conventional, air-to-ground, precision standoff missile for the U.S. Air Force.
+JASSM is a long-range, semi-autonomously guided, conventional, air-to-ground, precision standoff missile for the U.S. Air Force.
 Designed to destroy high-value, well-defended, fixed and relocatable targets, JASSM’s significant standoff range keeps aircrews well out of danger from hostile air defense systems.

-A 2,000-pound class weapon with a penetrator/blast fragmentation warhead, JASSM cruises autonomously in adverse weather, day or night, using a state-of-the-art infrared seeker in addition to the anti-jam GPS to find a specific aimpoint on the target.
+A 2,000-pound class weapon with a penetrator/blast fragmentation warhead, JASSM employs semi-autonomous guidance in adverse weather, day or night, using a state-of-the-art infrared seeker in addition to the anti-jam GPS to find a specific aimpoint on the target.
 Its stealthy airframe makes it extremely difficult to defeat.

 JASSM is integrated on multiple aircraft including the B-1, B-2, B-52, F-16, and F-15E.
 Internationally, JASSM is certified on the Royal Australian Air Force’s F/A-18.
 Future integration efforts will focus on the U.S. and international versions of Lockheed Martin F-35 Lightning II fighter aircraft and other international platforms.

 With superior performance and affordable price, JASSM offers the best value of any weapon in its class.

 JASSM is a registered trademark of Lockheed Martin Corporation.